-Day Two is intended to deepen the understanding from day one, through a series of practical workshops.
-Delegates will be able to attend a workshop covering each Heart of Agile area.
-Each workshop will teach one or more practical techniques that attendees can take back to their workplaces and put to immediate use.
+Each day will seek to deepen understanding through both talks and a series of practical workshops.
+The workshops will teach practical techniques that attendees can take back to their workplaces and put to immediate use.

 Venue - RMIT Storey Hall, Building 16, 336-348 Swanston St, Melbourne

 Date - 28 February & 1 March 2019